KAYA-Instruments/SDI-Control-Point/README.md

 At the moment the unit tests are not complete and outdated see [Issue #1](dreamchip/provideo-gui#1).

 ## Import Custom Widgets to the Qt Designer
 **Note:** This step is only needed to make the widgets visible in the designer.
-Rebuilding and copying the widget library is only needed when new widgets are added to the library, not after every change made to a widget.

 The application uses a lot of custom widgets which can be build as a stand-alone project.
 This is needed to add them to the widgets available in the Qt Designer.
-To build the widgets open the Qt Creator and and click "Open Project" on the "Welcome" tab.
-Navigate to the "dct_widgets" folder in the checked out project folder and open the "dct_widgets.pro" file.
-Configure the project with the kit needed by your operating system.
-On Windows this should be Qt 5.9.1 with MinGW 5.3, on Linux it should be Qt 5.9.1 with GCC.
-Build the project with the release target.

-You sould now have a Qt library file called "libdct_widgets.so" in the build folder (e.g. "build-dct_widgets-Desktop_Qt_5_9_1_GCC_64bit-Release").
-Copy this file to the plugins folder of the Qt Creator, the default paths are as follows:
+Please note that Qt ships with two kinds of Designers, the stand-alone Designer which is placed under

+* Windows: ```C:\Qt\<Qt Version>\<Compiler Version>\bin\designer.exe```
+* Linux: ```/opt/Qt/<Qt Version>/<Compiler Version>/bin/designer```

+And the build-in designer of the Qt Creator.
+For more information see [this page](http://doc.qt.io/qtcreator/adding-plugins.html).

+### Stand-Alone Designer
+If you want to edit the widgets in the standalone designer, you only have to add an install step to your project by opening the "Projects" tab for the dct_widgets project and selecting "Add Build Step -> Make" and entering "install" as the "Make arguments".
+This will copy the needed plugin files to

+* Windows: ```C:\Qt\<Qt Version>\<Compiler Version>\plugins\designer```
+* Linux: ```/opt/Qt/<Qt Version>/<Compiler Version>/plugins/designer```

+whenever a build is started.

+### Integrated Designer
+The integrated Designer of the Qt Creator fetches its plugins from

-* Windows: ```C:\Qt\Tools\QtCreator\lib\Qt\plugins\Designer```
+* Windows: ```C:\Qt\Tools\QtCreator\bin\plugins\designer```
-* Linux: ```/opt/Qt/Tools/QtCreator/lib/Qt/plugins/designer/``` (you might have to grant yourself write access to this folder)
+* Linux: ```/opt/Qt/Tools/QtCreator/lib/Qt/plugins/designer``` (you might have to grant yourself write access to this folder)

-Restart the Qt Creator to make the widgets available.

-If you want to automatically copy the library file to the designer folder you can add a custom build step.
+To make the plugins available in the integrated designer, the files need to be copied there.
+At the moment this does not work under Windows, because the compiler versions of the Designer and the Plugins do not match (see [here](http://doc.qt.io/qtcreator/adding-plugins.html#matching-build-keys) for more details).
+On Linux you can use another custom build step to copy the files.
 Therefore open the projects tab in Qt Creator, select the "dct_widgets" project from the dropdown menu and klick "Add Build Step -> Custom Process Step".
 An example for the copy command under Linux would be:

 >**Command:** cp
 >**Arguments:** libdct_widgets.so /opt/Qt/Tools/QtCreator/lib/Qt/plugins/designer/libdct_widgets.so